 Example: Joe starts dialysis on December 15.
 He does not have Medicare at that time, but qualifies for it due to ESRD, not for any other reason:

-- If Joe signs up for Medicare and chooses in-center dialysis, his Medicare can start March 1.
-The clinic will get the onset of dialysis adjustment starting on March 1.
-Since December 15–February 28 was 75 days, the facility will only receive the onset adjustment for 45 days.
-If Joe decides later to train for home dialysis, the facility can receive the training fee for those days, and if he later needs retraining, the facility can receive payment for retraining at that time.
+If Joe signs up for Medicare and chooses in-center dialysis, his Medicare can start March 1.
+The clinic will get the onset of dialysis adjustment for any days Joe has Medicare during the first 120 days.
+December 15–February 28 is 75 days.
+The dialysis clinic will only get the onset adjustment for 45 days from March 1 through April 14.
+If Joe decides later to train for home dialysis, the facility can receive the training add-on for any training days.
+If he later needs retraining, the facility can receive payment for retraining then.